MartaMalb/Terraform-X-Minecraft/lab_2/README.md

 }

 ```
-Now you can run `terraform init` and `terraform plan` again.
-Your output will show that your module by default is trying to build one block starting from coordinates 0,-60,0.
+Now run `terraform init` and `terraform plan` again.
+Your output shows that your module is trying by default to build one block starting from coordinates 0,-60,0.
 We can now move to our `main.tf` file in the top directory and change the way we call our module, you can use the snippet below:

 ```go
 module "square" {